Petco Park: Construction

 The ballpark was constructed by San Diego Ballpark Builders, a partnership with Clark Construction, ROEL Construction and Douglas E. Barnhart, Inc. The construction cost of more than $450 million was partially funded by a public–private partnership which included the Center City Development Corporation and the San Diego Redevelopment Agency.
 The stadium was intended to be part of a comprehensive plan to revitalize San Diego's aging downtown, particularly the East Village area.
 The stadium is across Harbor Drive from the San Diego Convention Center, and its main entrance behind home plate is two blocks from the downtown terminal of the San Diego Trolley light rail system.

 The ballpark was scheduled to open for the 2002 season; however, construction was suspended temporarily for legal and political reasons.
 Part of this was a court decision, which nullified an already passed ballot proposition approving the city's portion of the stadium financing package and required the proposition be put to voters a second time.
 Construction encountered a further delay regarding the Western Metal Supply Co. building, which was a historic landmark.
 After negotiations with the preservation community, the builders agreed to rehabilitate the building in accordance with the Secretary of the Interior's standards, and the building was renovated and included in the stadium design in an example of adaptive reuse.

 The resulting delays required the Padres to play the 2002 and 2003 seasons at Qualcomm Stadium.

 Location

 The southern side of the stadium is bounded by San Diego Trolley light rail tracks along the north side of Harbor Drive, which serve the adjacent San Diego Convention Center.
 The portion of K Street between Seventh and 10th is closed to automobiles and serves as a pedestrian promenade along the back of the left and center field outfield seating and also provides access to Gallagher Square behind center field.

 Two of the stadium's outfield entrance areas are located at K Street's intersections with Seventh and 10th avenues.
 The main entrance, behind home plate, is at the south end of Park Boulevard (at Imperial) and faces the San Diego Trolley station 12th & Imperial Transit Center.
-The ballpark is also located approximately 1 mi away from Santa Fe Depot station, which is served by Amtrak and Coaster.
+The ballpark is also located approximately 1 mi away from Santa Fe Depot station, which is served by Amtrak's Pacific Surfliner, and NCTD's Coaster commuter rail service.

+A planned Downtown Station along Harbor Drive between 1st and 5th Avenues would bring the Coaster closer to the ballpark than the existing Santa Fe Depot station.
+The new platform is expected to open in late 2027 or early 2028.